inadarei/fakepromise/README.md

 How many times have you been testing something that involves a promise, but you wanted a fake promise, because the important thing is the async workflow, not what the promise does?
 Have you hastily coded something-up with a setTimeout?
-Are you annouted about having to waste time on doing that repeatedly?
-Be annoyed no more.
-Solution is here.
+Are you annoyed with having to waste time on doing that repeatedly?
+Be annoyed no more!
+Ultimate solution is here!
+And it has 100% test coverage, so it's very reliable :)

 ## TL;DR

 If you need a fake promise that resolves in up to N milliseconds and returns a predictable output – Fake Promise does exactly that.

 ## Usage: